j-fu/ExtendableSparse.jl/README.md

 ### Interfaces to other packages
+With version 0.7, the package becomes compatible with [LinearSolve.jl](https://github.com/SciML/LinearSolve.jl).
+Matrices of type `ExtendableSparseMatrix` can be passed to the `LinearProblem` constructor of [LinearSolve.jl](https://github.com/SciML/LinearSolve.jl).

 The package provides interfaces to other sparse matrix solvers and preconditioners.
 Dependencies on these packages are handeled via [Requires.jl](https://github.com/JuliaPackaging/Requires.jl).
 Currently, support includes: